Geeksltd/MSharp.Docs/Basics/Concepts.md

 > **Note**: Always use singular naming convention when creating entities.
 M# intelligently uses plural naming convention where and when required.

-For example: creating the entity shown in above image, M# creates a visual studio class with the name of “Member”, also creating a database table using the plural “Members”.
+For example: creating the entity shown in above image, M# creates a visual studio class with the name of "Member", also creating a database table using the plural "Members".

 > **Note**: When adding entity names use normal English language style (i.e. with spaces and normal character case).
 M# automatically creates the class and database table according to standard naming conventions.

-For example: creating an entity name as “Hello world entity” will be converted to “HelloWorldEntity” entity name and “HelloWorldEntities” database table name.
+For example: creating an entity name as "Hello world entity" will be converted to "HelloWorldEntity" entity name and "HelloWorldEntities" database table name.
 Same applies to Properties.

 #### Base Type

 This property is used when a developer wants to inherit an existing entity type.
-M# creates a Member entity, which inherits from the “User” entity and also creates “dbo.Members” database table with one to one association on “dbo.Users” database table.
+M# creates a Member entity, which inherits from the "User" entity and also creates "dbo.Members" database table with one to one association on "dbo.Users" database table.
 This property is also available while editing the entity structure.

 #### Database Mode